-- Awareness: Being aware how massive a problem – and how common – phishing emails are
+- Awareness: Being aware how massive a problem phishing emails are

 - Understanding: Gaining an understanding of the common tricks used to perpetrate phishing attacks

-- Content: Warning signs are password requests, strange downloads, and “urgent” or secret instructions
+- Content: Warning signs of phishing emails are password requests, and “urgent” instructions

-- Links: When in doubt, don’t click.
-If it seems to be a reputable website, type it into your browser yourself
+- Links: When in doubt, don’t click a potential phishing email.
+Rather, type links into your browser yourself

 We’ll look at how to stop phishing emails, including practical steps, little-known tips, the best anti phishing tools, and tons of other useful information to protect yourself from phishing attacks.